kpwahn/javascript-intricacies/docs/object-constructor-function.md

     };
 ```

 Now when you create a new person, it will be able to `sayHello`, but that functionality won't polute each instance of the Person object.
-Note that class (please add link) does this for you for free! #syntaticsugar
+Note that [class]('./classes.md) does this for you for free! #syntaticsugar

 <a name="JavaScriptObjectConstructors">1. https://www.w3schools.com/js/js_object_constructors.asp</a>